chrisosaurus/crappy-anki-plugin/README.md

 ### auto tag
-search Jisho.org for appropriate JLPT and Wanikani tags to add to current note
+search Jisho.org for appropriate JLPT and Wanikani tags to add to current note really poorly named, as now also populates other fields from Jisho, name will have to change soon.

 ### cleanup
 perform cleanup and formatting for fields on current note